sugaryourcoffee/syc-svpro/README.md

 List
 ----
-List the scripts available in the scripts directory
+List the scripts or insert-file available in the scripts directory

     $ sycsvpro list -m
     script.rb